thalesAlves758/thalesAlves758/README.md

 ## 👋 Hello there!
 I'm Thales Alves

 ### About me
-- 🖥️ I'm an Information Systems student - 6/8
+- 🖥️ I'm a student of Information Systems - 6/8
 - 💻 I'm also studying at Driven Education Bootcamp
 - ⌨️ I'm currently learning Docker and AWS
 - 📚 I'm also learning English